 These include the famous Apfelstrudel or Topfenstrudel (apple – or sweet curd cheese strudel), fluffy Topfennockerl (sweet curd cheese dumplings), Wiener Savarin (biscuit base with rum, sugar and orange), Kaiserschmarrn (cut-up sugared pancake with raisins), and Sachertorte (chocolate cake with currant filling).
 And those that still have space after all these delights can also try the typical Salzburger Nockerln, a traditional Austrian meringue dessert.
 NOTE: one serving is enough for three people!

-Good cups of coffee, either a kleiner or großer Brauner (single or double espresso), a Mocca, a Cappuccino or Verlängerter (filter coffee), round off the meal!
+A lovely cup of coffee, either a kleiner or großer Brauner (single or double espresso), a Mocca, a Cappuccino or Verlängerter (filter coffee), round off the meal!
 The coffee house culture has been an important part of Salzburger life since 1703 shortly after the Turkish left coffee beans in Vienna following an attack on the Austrian capital in 1683!